Russia and Eurasia

 Kristina is a Junior Analyst at FOI’s Department for Security Policy, focusing on Russia and countries in the former Soviet Union including Belarus and Ukraine, and nuclear weapons.
 Kristina holds a bachelor’s degree in political science from Uppsala University and has a master’s degree from the Department of War Studies, King’s College London.

 Gudrun Persson, Associate Professor, Deputy Research Director

 Gudrun covers Russian security policy and foreign policy, as well as Russian strategic military thought, and military reform.

 Carolina Vendil Pallin, Deputy Research Director, PhD

-Carolina covers Russian domestic policy and security policy decision-making, as well as Russian military reform, the security services and Russia’s relations with the EU.
+Carolina covers Russian decision-making, domestic politics, as well as Russian military reform, cyber strategy and Russia’s relations with the EU.

 Emil Wannheden, Analyst, MSc in Development Economics and BA in Philosophy